RobotRogue/Enderwire_Docs/README.md

 ### – Bill of Materials (BOM):
 These are the parts that you will need to source (aka: buy) to make the conversion happen.

+As for 'where do I buy the stuff?' -- you can use the Official Voron Sourcing Guide to help get you into the right direction. https://vorondesign.com/sourcing_guide

 **You also need to source all the parts listed in the Stealthburner BOM!!** Found here: https://vorondesign.com/voron_stealthburner

 **Notes:**